Are you ready for a Summer break?

 Friendly - Historic - Surprising - That's Oswestry

-The markets have been here for over 800 years and are still a vibrant part of our town’s heritage.
-So, don’t miss market days or the eclectic mix of independent shops.
+The markets have been here for over 800 years and are a vibrant part of our town’s heritage.
+Don’t miss market days or the eclectic mix of independent shops.

 Stay longer and walk on Old Oswestry, once an impressive iron age hill fort but now a haven of wildlife with wonderful views across Shropshire.